MSSputnik/s3scripts/README.md

 Simple scripts to interact with a bucket (AWS, Azure or Google Cloud)

 ## Objective
 The purpose of this scripts is to have unique commands to interact with your software repository independed of the repository implementation.
+The new 's' scripts were introduced to support the separation of settings and installation files.
+This new type of scripts interact with the settings store which can be configured in the settings.sh.
+The default settings store depends on the implementation.
+See there for more details.

 ## Usage
 See subfolder for details.

-### get.sh
+### (s)get.sh
 `get.sh <source> <destination>`

 **source**